daniel5151/gdbstub/README.md

 ## Future Plans

 - Improve packet-parsing infrastructure
-- Reconsider / Rework `Target::Usize`
-  - i.e: find a "nicer" way to make `gdbstub` generic across various target pointer sizes
-  - Will most-likely switch to using `&[u8]` instead of a generic type
-    - If only const-generics were stable, then I could use generic-sized arrays.
-One day...
 - Improve multiprocess / multithread / multicore support?
 - Re-architect internals to remove `alloc` dependency?
   - Current approach has a clear separation between packet parsing and command execution, and requires intermediate allocations for parsed data.
+Interleaving packet parsing and command execution would remove the need for intermediate allocations, at the expense of potentially less-clear code...
-  - Require user to provide their own packet buffers
+  - Require users to allocate packet buffers themselves

 ## Example